Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 4. Go to an auction website

-Auction websites, like auction.com, may have a dedicated section to bank-owned properties.
-Auction.com boasts over 7,800 bank-owned properties that you can browse by entering your preferred location and then using the “asset type” menu to search for bank-owned properties in that area.
+Auction websites, like auction.com, may have a dedicated section for bank-owned properties.
+Auction.com has a wide selection of bank-owned properties that you can browse by entering your preferred location and then using the “asset type” menu to search for bank-owned properties in that area.

 5. Head straight to a bank’s website

-Banks, especially larger banks like Bank of America and Wells Fargo, will have a dedicated portion of their website dedicated to the REO properties they are trying to sell.
+Banks, especially larger banks like Bank of America, will have a dedicated portion of their website dedicated to the REO properties they are trying to sell.
 They also work with listing agents to list the property, and these agents can help walk you through the process if you find one you want to buy.

 6. Search government foreclosure sites

-If you’re in the market for a property that has been seized and forfeited due to violation of federal laws that are enforced by the US.
-Department of the Treasury, then this website is the place for you!
-And the proceeds for any sales go to the U.S. Treasury Asset Forfeiture Fund, which helps support law enforcement efforts as well as providing restitution to crime victims.
+The U.S. Department of the Treasury has a platform for properties that have been seized and forfeited due to violation of federal laws.
+The proceeds for any sales go to the U.S. Treasury Asset Forfeiture Fund, which helps support law enforcement efforts as well as providing restitution to crime victims.

 The U.S. Marshals Asset Forfeiture Program is another place to search for REO properties.
-This program also helps with victim compensation and restoring property to victims…and may offer you a deal.
-You can also browse for other items for sale if you’re in the market for more than just a house.
+This program also helps with compensating and restoring property to victims and may offer you a deal.

-If a bank fails, the Federal Deposit Insurance Corporation (FDIC) will often take control of the bank’s assets, either selling them to another bank or selling them to someone else — maybe you!
+If a bank fails, the Federal Deposit Insurance Corporation (FDIC) will often take control of the bank’s assets, either selling them to another bank or selling them to someone else, like you.
 On the FDIC’s Real Estate and Property Marketplace, it sells real estate retained from failed banks.

 Apparently, it’s possible to buy a home from the U.S. Department of Housing and Urban Development for one dollar.
-This may not be available to people as an investment property, and at the time of this writing, there aren’t any available.
-But it is a way for families with low to moderate incomes to purchase a qualified HUD-owned home.
+This may not be available to people as an investment property, but for resident-homebuyers, those with low to moderate incomes can purchase a qualified HUD-owned home.
 HUDHomes also lists HUD-owned homes for sale.

-HUD also gives links to other places where you can find single-family homes for sale though other federal agencies, including the IRS, the Real Property Utilization & Disposal site of the U.S. General Services Administration, and the USDA.
+Other federal agencies where you can find single-family homes include the Internal Revenue Service (IRS), the U.S. General Services Administration’s Real Property Utilization & Disposal, and the United States Department of Agriculture (USDA).
 Some of these sites also include multi-family housing, land, and commercial real estate.

 7. Get to know Fannie Mae and Freddie Mac